 The benefits of the lab are many.
-Companies get access to Chalmers’ most action-oriented faculty with entrepreneurial and corporate experience.
-It opens up a chance to try out new ideas and improve the business while getting to know top students from Chalmers.
+Companies get access to action-oriented faculty with entrepreneurial and corporate experience.
+It opens up a chance to try out new ideas and improve the business while getting to know ambitious students from Chalmers.
 And most importantly, students will learn at a rapid pace.

-We try to make this both a way to drive more radical projects in the organisation and a different education based on experience about driving innovation and renewal.
-So far, we have worked with companies from the automotive industry, professional photo equipment, media, garment & fashion, and medical devices to name a few.
+We try to make this both a way to drive more radical projects in the organization and a different education based on experience about driving innovation and renewal.
+So far, the Entrepreneurial Leadership Lab has worked with companies from the automotive industry, professional photo equipment, media, garment & fashion, and medical devices to name a few.

 Running a project for an entire year

-During the first year of the programme, students are involved in attracting corporate partners for the Entrepreneurial Leadership Lab.
-Before the students go on summer holidays they are paired up and assigned a corporate partner to jointly run entrepreneurial, innovation-related projects in the company's environment.
+During the first year of the program, students are offered to be involved in attracting corporate partners for the Entrepreneurial Leadership Lab.
+During the Spring students are paired up and assigned a corporate partner to jointly run entrepreneurial, innovation-related projects in the company's environment.
 This project officially starts in September and constitutes the main foundation for a one-year master thesis.
-Apart from being at the corporate partners and in the field, the students during the second year are also expected to be in the school environment for joint reflective and learning sessions.
+Apart from being at the corporate partners and in the field, the students during the second year are also expected to be regularly in the school environment for joint reflective and learning sessions.
 Running a project for an entire year it offers the students a lot of learning of how to navigate through different hurdles and progress an innovation project substantially.

 A large share of the students from this track will have great possibilities for leading roles and positions in large corporations in all areas.
 We typically find our graduates within business development and project management where a first position is as part of management trainee program.
 We also see that many students have been hired by the partner company they have worked with in order to continue developing the project started during the education.